tdudkowski/gatsby-scrollspy/README.md

 ## Defaults

 Script is looking for container with class name "content-container" and H3 tags inside.
-Active class "currentInnerAnchor".
+Active class is named "currentInnerAnchor".
 All names are easy to find and change.

-Best way to create anchors in them is plugin gatsby-remark-autolink-headers, and set in gatsby-config.js:
+Best tool to create anchors in headers automatically is plugin gatsby-remark-autolink-headers, and this setting in gatsby-config.js:

 ```javascript
 {